 13. Review of the Pension Board’s Constitution and Terms of Reference

-The Council and the Board shall review their operation periodically and following material changes to relevant parts of the LGPS Regulations.
+The Council and the Board shall review the Board’s operation periodically and following material changes to relevant parts of the LGPS Regulations.
 Minor amendments may be approved by the Corporate Director Resources in consultation with the Chair of the Pensions Committee and the Chair of the Pensions Board.